 You'll find internal ramps or wheelchair lifts in branches that have split-level banking halls.
 All branches have counter queuing rails, and many have lower-level writing surfaces.

-You can find your nearest accessible branch with our
+You can find your nearest accessible branch with our branch finder.

 If you are visually impaired, you'll find help in branch and online including:

 - Leaflets in large print, Braille or on audio tape available to order in branch to be sent out to you

 - Cheque book templates to simplify the writing of cheques Bank note guides to help identify the value of bank notes